Tarawera Sewerage Scheme

 2018 | LTSSC consider the five possible viable wastewater options. |

 2017 | First Cultural Impact Assessment was undertaken.
-BOPRC proposed and adopted a change to the Regional Plan that manages on-site effluent treatment systems in the BOP region.
-Under “Plan Change 14” the installation of new septic tanks in the Tarawera area is prohibited and consents for existing septic tanks will not be renewed.
-Tarawera Ratepayers Association asks RLC to assist finding a workable and viable solution for all the properties of Tarawera as some 170 properties were identified to be unable to physically comply with the BOPRC’s regulations. |
+BOPRC had proposed a change to the Regional Plan that manages on-site effluent treatment systems in the BOP region.
+Under Draft Plan Change 14 (not adopted) the installation of new septic tanks in the Tarawera area would be prohibited and consents for existing septic tanks would not be renewed.
+Tarawera Ratepayers Association asks RLC to assist finding a workable and viable solution for all the properties of Tarawera with about 170 properties identified as being unable to physically comply with BOPRC rules. |

-2015-2017 | Following the progressive application of the BOPRC’s Plan Change 14 around Rotorua Lakes, the Lake Tarawera Sewerage Steering Committee (LTSSC) was established to consider the best viable options for the community to comply with the Plan Change and potential reticulation.
-Committee representatives include Tūhourangi Tribal Authority, Te Mana o Ngāti Rangitihi, Māori landowners, the Lake Tarawera Ratepayers Association, Te Arawa Lakes Trust, Bay of Plenty Regional Council (BOPRC) and Rotorua Lakes Council. |
+2015-2017 | Following BOPRC’s proposed Plan Change 14, the Lake Tarawera Sewerage Steering Committee (LTSSC) was established to consider viable options for the community to comply and potential reticulation.
+Committee representatives included Tūhourangi Tribal Authority, Te Mana o Ngāti Rangitihi, Māori landowners, Lake Tarawera Ratepayers Association, Te Arawa Lakes Trust, Bay of Plenty Regional Council (BOPRC) and Rotorua Lakes Council. |

 Official information requests